1. How Bank Liability Works in Zelle Fraud Cases

-In New York, the Uniform Commercial Code Article 4A governs funds transfers.
-New York courts have held that banks must exercise reasonable care in processing payment instructions and must investigate fraud allegations promptly.
-When a Zelle dispute lands in New York courts, judges examine whether the bank's investigation was adequate and whether the bank followed its own procedures for fraud claims.
-The New York Department of Financial Services also oversees consumer complaints and can compel banks to remediate improper denials of fraud claims.
+In Washington, D.C., and New York, UCC Article 4A governs funds transfers, and courts have consistently held that banks must exercise reasonable care in processing payment instructions and investigating fraud allegations promptly.
+When a Zelle payment dispute reaches litigation, judges examine whether the bank conducted an adequate investigation and whether it followed its own internal fraud procedures.
+The New York Department of Financial Services and the D.C.
+Department of Insurance, Securities and Banking both oversee consumer complaints and can compel banks to remediate improper denials of fraud claims—giving you a powerful regulatory lever before you ever file a lawsuit.

 2. Documenting Fraud and Building Your Claim